TheRedHatter/brokencrystals/README.md

   </details>

 - **Local File Inclusion (LFI)** - The /api/files endpoint returns any file on the server from the path that is provided in the _path_ param.
 The UI uses this endpoint to load crystal images on the landing page.
+  Additionally, the application exposes a gRPC endpoint `FileService/ReadFile` which is also vulnerable to LFI/RFI.

   <details>
     <summary>Example Exploitation</summary>